 How many 12 inch squares do I need for a queen-size quilt?

-This is a question that often comes up when people plan to make a quilt.
+This question often comes up when people plan to make a quilt.
 The answer may surprise you because it depends on the size of the quilt you want to make!

 If you want to add borders to your quilt, you will need to add more squares.
-For instance, if you’re going to add a 2-inch border, you will need an additional 4 squares for each side.
-This means you will need 44 12 inch squares in total.
+For instance, if you add a 2-inch border, you will need an additional 4 squares for each side.
+This means you will need 44 12-inch squares in total.

 How much is a queen size homemade quilt?